 - We do not aim to replace the linux-yocto kernel from the Yocto Project.

-Project maintenance is now focused on a single master branch which aims to be compatible with the master branch and all currently maintained releases of the Yocto Project.
-The "dunfell" stable branch of meta-linux-mainline will no longer be updated and users are expected to switch to our master branch (which is still compatible with the Yocto Project "dunfell" release).
+Project maintenance is now focused on a single main branch which aims to be compatible with the master branch and all currently maintained releases of the Yocto Project.
+The "master" and stable branches ("dunfell", etc) of meta-linux-mainline will simply follow the "main" branch.
 This simplification, along with improved automation of updates to the kernel recipes, should result in more regular updates to this layer while ensuring that the level of maintainer effort required remains small and sustainable.

-Several other changes have been made to the project as highlighted in the project's ChangeLog entry for 2021-06-18.
+Several other changes have been made to the project as highlighted in the project's ChangeLog.
 These include switching the example hardware BSP to Raspberry Pi 4, adding more QEMU example targets, switching the default LTS kernel series to 5.10, improving how stable kernels are downloaded and overhauling the scripts used to test and update this layer.

 At this point the meta-linux-mainline layer is in a pretty good shape and meets the use cases which I have.
 Project maintenance is expected to be fairly straightforward as updates to the kernel recipes are fully automated.
 There are no major changes expected in the near future, the project will just tick over with minor improvements and regular recipe updates as needed.
-Further details on the minor improvements which are planned can be found in the project's issue tracker.
+If you have any feature requests, please feel free to submit them via the issue tracker.

 At some point I would like to see recipes for RT kernels added to the layer.
 This isn't something I immediately need myself, so I'd encourage anyone who has an immediate need for vanilla RT kernel recipes to contribute this feature to the project.
 I'm actually hoping that by the time I next need to play with realtime features I'll find that the RT patches have been merged fully into mainline Linux and no separate kernel recipes are actually needed in this layer.